 Selected examples of Mobile App Development projects

-First Line developed the mobile user interface and the back-end, designed the bluetooth protocol, and performed all of the necessary testing.
+First Line developed the mobile user interface and the back-end, designed the Bluetooth protocol, and performed all of the necessary testings.

 - View their schedules